Saturday, October 12, 2024

 living history museum, Lafayette, La.

-From approximately 1920 to 1960, educators routinely punished children in Louisiana's public school system for speaking French — often those students' primary if not sole language.
+From approximately 1920 to 1960, educators routinely punished children in Louisiana's public school system for speaking French — often those students' primary, even sole language.
 As I wrote in my book The Cajuns: Americanization of a People (2003):

 Some educators helped to bring about this change [i.e., Americanization] by punishing Cajun children who were caught speaking French at school. . . .
 Caught up in the Americanism of World War I and the following Red Scare sparked by the Russian Revolution, numerous states had designated English as the sole language of classroom instruction.
 Louisiana was among those states: in 1916 the state’s Board of Education banned French from classrooms, a move sanctioned by lawmakers in the state constitution of 1921.(1)